 - Check your urine output

 - Very frequently, depending on how far along you are in your pregnancy – delivery.
 The only cure for this is getting the placenta OUT of you.
+If your PIH is sever they will do a cesarean section to get it (and the baby) out of you.

 - However, you are still at risk for weeks once the placenta is out, and require careful monitoring during that timeframe until you are improving.